 - Chives are hardy perennials.
 Dig up a clump and pot it, then let the foliage die down and freeze for several weeks.
 Bring the pot indoors to a sunny, cool spot.
 Water well and harvest chives throughout the winter.

-- Basil is a tender annual that won’t survive outside in most regions of North America.
+- Basil is a tender annual that won’t survive winter outside in most regions of North America.
 Dig up small plants and bring them inside to extend their season.

 - Oregano is a perennial that is somewhat hardy, but will appreciate some winter protection in the form of a layer of straw mulch.

-Preparing Berry Patches for Winter
+4. Prepare Berry Patches for Winter

 Berries tend to be hardy, but do require some fall pruning and care: